Moustafa-Daebis/File-Backup-system/README.md

 # Directory Backup

-A linux bash script that backs up changes in a chosen directory according to a set time
+A linux bash script that backs up changes in a chosen directory according to a set time inveral.
 ## Table of content
 * [Table of Content](#table-of-content)
 * [Description](#description)